Title, Statute Source Designation | year (Session if applicable), chapter (Supplement), pinpoint if relevant.

-This act is published in chapter 8 of the 4th Supplement of the 1985 Revised Statutes of Canada, and we are referring the reader to section 3.
+This act is published as chapter 8 of the 4th Supplement of the 1985 Revised Statutes of Canada, and we are referring the reader to section 3.

 Safe Streets and Communities Act, SC 2012, c 1.

 For acts passed after the latest revised statutes, cite to the relevant annual volume.
-This act is published as chapter 1 in the 2012 Statutes of Canada.
+This act is published as chapter 1 of the 2012 Statutes of Canada.

 Sale of Goods Act, RSBC 1996, c 410, ss 33-37.

-This act is published as chapter 410 in the 1996 Revised Statutes of British Columbia, and we are referring the reader to sections 33 though 37.
+This act is published as chapter 410 of the 1996 Revised Statutes of British Columbia, and we are referring the reader to sections 33 though 37.

 Wildfire Act, SBC 2004, c 31.

 For acts passed after the latest revised statutes, cite to the relevant annual volume.
-This act is published in chapter 31 of the 2004 Statutes of British Columbia.
+This act is published as chapter 31 of the 2004 Statutes of British Columbia.